Cartan’s connection 1-forms

 The connection 1-forms \boldsymbol\omega{_\mu^{\hphantom\mu\nu}} are one way to express a connection \nabla on a manifold.
 The connection coefficients \Gamma_{\sigma\mu}^{\hphantom{\sigma\mu}\nu} are more familiar and achieve the same purpose, but package the information differently.
 Connection forms are part of Cartan’s efficient and elegant “moving frames” approach to derivatives and curvature.

 Write \mathbf e_\mu for a vector basis at each point, and \mathbf e^\nu for its dual basis.
 For now, we do not assume these frames are orthonormal (in fact, we don’t even need a metric, for now).
 The connection forms for this basis are: \boldsymbol\omega_\mu^{\hphantom\mu\nu}(\mathbf X) := \langle\nabla_{\mathbf X}\mathbf e_\mu,\mathbf e^\nu\rangle, where \mathbf X is any input vector.
-(I will sometimes write \langle\cdot,\cdot\rangle for the contraction between a vector and covector, because the unified notation with the metric scalar product is convenient, although it is sometimes worth reminding oneself that no metric is needed in this case.)
+(I will sometimes write \langle\cdot,\cdot\rangle for the contraction between a vector and covector, which is not uncommon in the literature.
+The unified notation with the metric scalar product is convenient, although it is sometimes worth reminding oneself that no metric is needed in this particular case.)
 To find the components, substitute basis vectors \mathbf X \rightarrow \mathbf e_\sigma:

 \[ \omega_{\mu\hphantom\nu\sigma}^{\hphantom\mu\nu} := \boldsymbol\omega_\mu^{\hphantom\mu\nu}(\mathbf e_\sigma) = \langle\nabla_\sigma\mathbf e_\mu,\mathbf e^\nu\rangle =: \Gamma_{\sigma\mu}^{\hphantom{\sigma\mu}\nu}, \]